protectai/llm-guard/docs/input_scanners/anonymize.md

 - `entity_types`: Opt for particular information types to redact.
 - `regex_pattern_groups_path`: Input a path for personalized patterns.
 - `use_faker`: Substitutes eligible entities with fabricated data.
 - `recognizer_conf`: Configures recognizer for the PII data detection.
+There are many PII detection models available for various use-cases.
 - `threshold`: Sets the acceptance threshold (Default: `0`).
 - `language`: Language of the anonymize detect.
 Default is "en".

-Retrieving Original Data: To revert to the initial data, utilize the [Deanonymize](../output_scanners/deanonymize.md) scanner.
+To revert to the initial data, utilize the [Deanonymize](../output_scanners/deanonymize.md) scanner.

 ## Optimization Strategies